 This website and “A is for Aging blog” bring together my favorite things—picture books, older role models, and gardening.
 Gardening you ask?
 Well I believe whole heartedly that we must plant the seeds for positive images of aging starting young—in childhood.
 As a writer I’m passionate about tackling the issue of ageism, even in books for kids.

 In my 50’s I made a major career change to write picture books—fiction and non-fiction.
 My first book Nature’s Friend: The Gwen Frostic Story debuted in July 2018 from Sleeping Bear Press.
 Two more picture book bios will be published soon–by Sleeping Bear Press and Eerdmans Books for Young Readers.
-Both books shine spotlights on the lives of those who lived long—real people who made a difference to the world in the last third of their life.
+All three shine spotlights on the lives of those who lived long—real people who made a difference to the world in the last third of their life.

 After earning a Speech and Hearing Science degree from the University of Minnesota, my first career began in healthcare with older adults.
 Like many, I gave little thought to growing old until in my 20’s I heard the famous Betty Friedan present—soon after her book The Fountain of Age was published.

 She was followed by Maggie Kuhn, the founder of the Gray Panthers—an advocacy group for older citizens.
 I realized then that most of what I believed about growing older was merely myth.
 Years later I participated in the birth of the Vital Aging Network at the University of Minnesota.

 I’m thrilled to collaborate with Dr. Sandra L. McGuire on the resources at this website.
-She has long devoted her energies to showcasing picture books that avoid stereotypes of aging. (***Read more about Dr. McGuire below.)
+She has long devoted her energies to showcasing picture books that combat ageism.
+(Read more about Dr. McGuire below.)

 More about Lindsey.
 Definitely not “need to know”…